kohnh/RapidGuard/README.md

       ![Camera Rules](./images_for_README/image_20.png)
       </details>

+## Running the Application

-8. **On the same device that runs the NX Witness Client, perform the following:**
+1. **On the same device that runs the NX Witness Client, perform the following:**

    1. Download `server.py`.
    2. Run the following commands: